 The documentary begins by tracing the early musical formation of Bronislaw Huberman who was born into a poor Jewish family in 1882 in Czestochowa, Poland.
 Bronislaw's father was known for his bad temper but also for his passion for music.
-When Huberman was eight, his father took him to Berlin, Germany to find a teacher and he began his studies the following year with Joseph Joachim.
+When Huberman was eight, his muscial abilities were very much evident so his father took him to Berlin, Germany to find the best teacher and he began his studies the following year with Joseph Joachim.

 "I am a Jew, a Pole, a Pan-European and by each of these characteristics I am a dead enemy of Nazism."Although Vienna was now his home, Huberman was stunned by the indifference of the Viennese when the Jews were attacked during anti-Semitic violence.
 Huberman realized that with many fine musicians being fired from world class orchestras, this would be the opportunity to bring them to Palestine to form a new orchestra that would bring culture to a people who hungered for it.

 Huberman through his remarkable foresight, knew that Nazism would spread throughout Europe and so he set began to select the best musicians from European countries.
 He held auditions and selected the best.
 The Warsaw Symphony was forty percent Jewish and Huberman knew most of them so he decided to hold blind auditions.